VamKon/AzureNotes/DevOps.md

 * Maven - Java build
 * Gradle - Java build
 * Chef - Config management, Infra as code
-* Puppet - Config management
+* Puppet - Config management, Infra as code
 * Have to use Maven or Gradle for enabling SonarQube Analysis
 * Bamboo - CI/CD tool from Altassian
 * PMD, FindBugs - Java static code analysis.
 Can be setup using Maven or Gradle tasks